 Reordering works involved opening up the west end of the church through the removal of the central part of the mezzanine floor and the reintroduction of the stone steps to the west entrance.
 New glazed doors with an etched design by Mel Howse were inserted into the west entrance to bring light into the church.

-Works started in Autumn 2016 to construct a new annex adjacent to this Grade I listed building, to provide additional space and facilities for both the congregation and wider community.
+Works started in Autumn 2016 to construct a new annexe adjacent to this grade I listed building, to provide additional space and facilities for both the congregation and wider community.
 Jane Jones-Warner Associates assisted the client with the development of a multi-disciplinary professional team and successfully worked alongside Chichester District Council and amenity bodies such

 An award winning conservation repair that was supported by the Heritage Lottery Fund.
 The project required working closely with specialist consultants and contractors to complete repairs to the tower.
 There were a series of concerns, but the urgency was compounded by the development of a horizontal crack around the whole tower due to the corrosion

 A series of projects have been completed including a scope of internal refurbishment and alteration, extensive external conservation repair and the creation of a community garden.
 Other recent projects include the conversion of a former organ chamber into a vicars’ office and the introduction of an array of photovoltaics on the roof in collaboration with